matrix-org/matrix-spec-proposals/proposals/1640-event-id-as-hashes.md

     still needs to be signed by the sender’s domain)

--   We currently allow redactions if the domain of the redaction event ID matches the domain of the event ID its redacting.
-This allows self redaction for servers, but would no longer be possible and there isn’t an obvious way round it.
-The only practical suggestion to this is to accept the redactions and only check if we should redact the target event once we received the target event.
+-   We currently allow redactions if the domain of the redaction event ID matches the domain of the event ID its redacting; which allows self redaction.
+This check is removed and redaction events always accepted.
+    Instead, the redaction event only takes effect and is sent down to clients if/when the original event is received, and the domain of the events' senders match.
+(While this is clearly suboptimal, it is the only practical suggestion)